saurtron/spring/doc/site/content/articles/unit-ghosts.markdown

 - Live ghost icon: A ghost icon for a unit who was previously seen an in continuous radar coverage.
 - Dead ghost icon: An independent unit ghost, usually for dead units, but also for units who sneaked away through SetUnitLeavesGhost.
-- Building: A unit having and empty yardmap, and also Immobile.
+- Building: A unit having a non-empty yardmap, and also Immobile.
 Usually identified through unitDef.isBuilding.
 - Immobile unit: A unit having `pathType == -1U && !canfly && speed <= 0.0f`.
 Usually identified through unitDef.isImmobile.